 - Protection of biodiversity, specifically pollinators and other farm wildlife through greater engagement with key stakeholders

-- Reassurance for the general public that pesticides are being used safely
+- Reassurance for the general public that PPP's are being used safely

 - Increasing confidence of consumers and retailers about the safety of food produced in the UK